 All rotations are indicative and subject to change.

 Details of indicative rotations in each region can be found by using the left-hand menu.
 You can also find information about F2 stand-alone recruitment and overviews of programmes by location and content.

 |Region||Two-year Foundation Programme posts available||Two-year Academic Foundation Programme (AFP) posts available||Two-year Foundation Priority Programme (FPP) posts available|

-Allocation to Foundation Programmes:
+Allocation to Foundation Programmes

 Disclaimer: All applicants to Scotland will be guaranteed a two-year Foundation Programme.
-However it is important to note that even after being matched to and starting an individual programme within the two year Foundation Programme, you may have to change from the indicative allocated individual programme or have placements within your individual allocated programme altered at short notice.
+However it is important to note that even after being matched to and starting an individual programme within the two year Foundation Programme, you may have to change from the indicative allocated individual programme or have placements within your programme altered at short notice.
 This could be for a number of reasons, including your training needs, working time regulations, national directives and service redesign.

 For all queries regarding Foundation Training in Scotland please contact email@example.com.

 Please note that Scotland does not support or accredit doctors who wish to undertake their F1 or F2 year outside the UK.